htwangtw/nixtract/README.md

 ### Working with an atlas

-`niimasker` also lets you use an atlas that contains multiple regions, where voxels belonging to each region are labeled with numerical index.
+`nixtract` also lets you use an atlas that contains multiple regions, where voxels belonging to each region are labeled with numerical index.
 This is a typical functional connectivity use-case where you're interested in analyzing the relationships between the timeseries of multiple regions.
 A typical `config.json` for two functional images (TR=2), where you want to extract data from a 3-region atlas and perform some additional processing would be:

 ```JSON
 {